M4ximumPizza/M4ximumpizza/README.md

   - Backened Infrastructure & Security
   - Cybersecurity
   - Computer Architecture (specifically aarch64 and x86)
-  - Minecraft technical & serverside & computional redstone | Client & Serverside performance
+  - Minecraft technical & serverside & computional redstone | Client & Serverside performance modding

 📢 This year, I will be using github significally more!